hereisjohnny2/oh-my-movies/README.md

 2. Install the dependencies running `yarn`.

+3. To use the firebase you need to fill the `.env.local` file with your own keys.
+You will find all information that is necessary in the `.env.example` file.

-3. Run `yarn start`.
+4. Run `yarn start`.

-4. Access http://localhost:3000 on your browser.
+5. Access http://localhost:3000 on your browser.

-5. If want to run the tests, type `yarn test` on the terminal.
+6. If want to run the tests, type `yarn test` on the terminal.